 Rock knows that trying to fight changing times is futile and besides, even if he wanted to, his 23-year-old daughter is there to keep him firmly in the 21st century.

 "She's into all that electronic music, Skrillex and bloody Swedish House Mafia," he says.
 "She's been educating me about that stuff for years."

-Mick Rock revisits one of his iconic images of David Bowie But as the popularity of Instagram and its vintage filters continues to rage in iPhone world, Rock's authentic rock'n'roll vibe is arguably more popular than ever.
+But as the popularity of Instagram and its vintage filters continues to rage in iPhone world, Rock's authentic rock'n'roll vibe is arguably more popular than ever.

 Entitled The Revisit, Rock's latest project sees him celebrate some of his most famous images.
 The iconic Debbie Harry photo "Blue Debbie" (see gallery, above) has been recreated with up-and-coming Brooklyn singer-songwriter Danielle Parente, using Nikon's new retro-styled Df camera.